WTCa100/EffyStudentDB/README.md

 - **SHOW** - Displays to the user every entry in a given table with no filters. (equivalent to an empty **FIND**)<br>
 - **HELP** - Displays to the user a full list of commands along with their syntax <br>

-### Student request resolver - WIP
+### Student request resolver
 The core functionality of EffyStudentDB is to resolve requests taken from the `STUDENTREQUEST` table.
 That table holds information on which students had the desire to join which course, based on their grades.
 In the first iteration, if a given student have the minimal points requirement met, it will be automatically placed inside the `COURSEATTENDEES` table.
-However, in further iterations, every student with more points will automatically replace students with the smallest amount of points - that way the course will not get overflown if the `maxStudents` are surpassed.
-#### THIS IS STILL IN PROGRESS
+Each course contain information about which students are currently attending it, and thus it will replace an entry with the lowest possible score with a new value whenver it is needed.
 # Code & Framework
 ## Utilities
 This section will primarily focus on how the application handles SQL communication, file and folder creation.
 The core principle of the utilities section is that it operates on a `Manager`-like structure.
 There are a few managers who have their separate responsibilities, which they delegate further into the `CommandHandler`.